-Fifteen character hexadecimal representation of beacon identification code and type of homing signal as per table below.
-Information is taken from the Beacon Message (reference MF #23) by the MCC.
-If the Beacon Message is invalid per C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)", then the fifteen character hexadecimal representation shall be based on bits 26 - 85 of the Beacon Message with no bits defaulted.
+Hexadecimal representation of beacon identification code (either 15 or 24 characters, for FGB or SGB, respectively) and type of homing signal as per table below.
+The last 8 characters of the 23-character hexadecimal identification code shall be provided with a space after the first 15 characters.
+Information is taken from the Beacon Message (reference MF #23 or MF #77 or MF #90) by the MCC.
+If the Beacon Message of a FGB is invalid per C/S A.001, section entitled "Alert Message Validation (Filtering Anomalous Data)", then the fifteen-character hexadecimal representation shall be based on bits 26 - 85 of the Beacon Message with no bits defaulted.